-As an educator, Roth is on faculty at The Hartt School Community Division at The University of Hartford where he teaches a full studio of pre-college and adult students.
+As an educator, Roth is on faculty at The Hartt School Community Division at The University of Hartford where he teaches a full studio of pre-college, college and adult students.
 Previously, Roth served on the faculty of the Louisiana State University Performing Arts Academy, while also serving as the saxophone instructor for the prestigious Wando High School (SC) band program in the summers.
 Roth has presented masterclasses at Southern University (LA), the University of Massachusetts-Amherst, Indiana University of Pennsylvania and Shenandoah Conservatory.
 Roth’s students have been accepted to music schools across the country and have earned all-state band awards at multiple levels.

 As a soloist, Perry has performed concerti with the Foot in the Door Contemporary Players, Capital University Wind Ensemble and the Louisiana State University Wind Ensemble.
 In addition to his collegiate studies, Roth has performed in the Brevard Music Center summer festival, and has served as the first ever saxophonist at both New Music on the Point in 2014 and the Yale School of Music, Norfolk Chamber Music Festival, New Music Workshop in 2018.
 Additionally, he has performed under the batons of Ken-David Masur (Boston Symphony), Julian Pellicano (Winnipeg Symphony) and Michael Barrett (New York Festival of Song).